D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ### Answer:
 - use a lifecycle management policy

-This is the obvouos answer to this question.
+This is the obviouos answer to this question.

 ---